sachmilan1/OntarioTechnicalSolutions/README.md

 This class sets up the connection to our PostgreSQL database.
 Since we're packaging the database inside the JAR (in /resources/database/OntarioTechnicalSolutions.db), this class takes care of extracting it, copying it to a temporary file, and connecting to it using JDBC.

 I also made sure that it only copies the database once and reuses the temporary file to avoid doing that every time.
-Thereâ€™s even a fallback for mock connections in case we want to inject a test database.
+There's even a fallback for mock connections in case we want to inject a test database.

-The connection includes a quick check to make sure the users table exists â€” it creates it if it doesn't.
+The connection includes a quick check to make sure the users table exists, it creates it if it doesn't.
 The getCon() method returns the live connection, and setConnection() lets us inject a different one manually (helpful for testing).

 _CurrentUser.java_

 This class helps us manage the currently logged-in user across the application.
-We're using the Singleton pattern, which ensures that only one instance of CurrentUser exists during runtime â€” making it easier to access user info from anywhere in the app.
+We're using the Singleton pattern, which ensures that only one instance of CurrentUser exists during runtime” making it easier to access user info from anywhere in the app.

 We use it to store and access: